Trent1048/FractionCalculator/README.md

 **Mixed Numbers:** 5_4/6 98_21/67

 **Operations:** * / + -

 Can only do one operation

-Must have a space in between the first and second number 1_2/3 + 5
+Must have a space in between the first and second number

+1_2/3 + 5

+## Use

+Run the FracCalc.jar to use the fraction calculator